Lastexitfromnowhere/Lastexitfromnowhere/TOKENOMICS.md

 - Financial, legal, or tax advice
 - A binding commitment or contract

-Participation in the LastParadox network is subject to the Terms of Service.
+Participation in the LastParadox network is subject to the Terms of Service and Legal Notice.
 Contributors should consult their own legal and financial advisors before participating.

 The LastParadox team reserves the right to modify this document at any time based on community feedback, legal requirements, or technical considerations.

 ---

 *Questions?
 Contact: contact@lastparadox.xyz*